ovh/docs/pages/web_cloud/domains/dns_zone_deletion/guide.en-ca.md

 > [!primary]
 >
-> Deleting a DNS zone doesn't delete the record of the domain name associated with it.
+> Deleting a DNS zone will not delete the domain name associated with it.
 You will not lose your domain name by deleting a DNS zone associated with it.
 >

 ## Instructions